SESYNC-ci/git-in-the-shell-lesson/docs/_slides/collab.md

 - Diverging files are easily reintegrated with a **merge** algorithm.
 - The complete project history is available to **checkout**.

 Note, version control works really well with text.
 Non-textual components of your project (e.g. large or binary data) rarely live in a repository.
+Use cloud storage for more static files and a database for dynamic records.
+{:.notes}

 ===